L.N.W.R Northorpe 1908 & L.M.S Northorpe Higher 1930 map

 A fire was caused by a passing Huddersfield bound freight train at

-around 6pm.
-The summer of 1921 was one of the hottest, with
+The summer of 1921 was one of the hottest, with temperatures

-a grass fire started on the embankment on the Leeds side, some
+started on the embankment on the Leeds side, some distance from the

-distance from the station. the fire spread quickly, and soon
+The fire spread quickly, and soon engulfed the platforms.

 Bank Lane facing West (14-07-02)

-entrance just out of shot down to the left).
+entrance is just out of shot down to the left.

 An iron bridge spanned the